OpenGenus/cosmos/windows/activities.md

 * Calculator
 * Twitter(get top 10 tweets, get list of people you are following)
 * Say "spanish", and then give the commands in Spanish
+* Say "french", and then give the commands in French

 Keep reading to see how to do all the above mentioned jobs with B.E.N.J.I.